FlowSearch: Advancing deep research with dynamic structured knowledge flow: Introduction

-To demonstrate the superior performance of {\ProjectName}, we conduct experiments on several challenging benchmarks, including GAIA~\citep{mialon2023gaia}, which evaluates the general problem-solving abilities of AI assistants, as well as three scientific-question-answering benchmarks HLE~\citep{phan2025humanity},GPQA~\citep{rein2024gpqa} and TRQA~\citep{zhang2025origene}. {\ProjectName} achieves state-of-the-art performance on GAIA, HLE and TRQA, and demonstrates highly competitive results on GPQA.
-These findings highlight the strong problem-solving capability of {\ProjectName}, enabled by the integration of graph-driven planning.
-In summary, our main contribution can be described as follows: \begin{itemize} \item We propose a novel dynamic structured knowledge flow to encode the logic in complex problem solving, enabling the deep research agent to explicitly capture dependencies among subproblems and key concepts, in contrast to conventional frameworks. \item We develop {\ProjectName}, a novel multi-agent system for deep research built upon the dynamic structured knowledge flow, capable of generating structured plans and dynamically refining them during execution to enhance performance. \item We evaluate {\ProjectName} on the general AI assistant benchmark GAIA and the multi-disciplinary scientific question-answering benchmarks HLE, GPQA and TRQA, demonstrating state-of-the-art performance across all of them. \end{itemize}
+We conduct experiments on several challenging benchmarks, including GAIA~\citep{mialon2023gaia}, which evaluates the general problem-solving abilities of AI assistants, as well as three scientific-question-answering benchmarks HLE~\citep{phan2025humanity}, GPQA~\citep{rein2024gpqa} and TRQA~\citep{zhang2025origene}.
+As shown in Fig.~\ref{img:comp_introd}, our approach achieves state-of-the-art results on GAIA, HLE, TRQA and GPQA.
+These findings highlight the strong problem-solving capability of FlowSearch, enabled by the integration of graph-driven planning.
+In summary, our main contribution can be described as follows: \begin{itemize} \item Unlike conventional sequential frameworks in deep research agents, we introduce a novel dynamic structured knowledge flow to achieve a trade-off between exploratory breadth and reasoning depth. \item We develop FlowSearch, a multi-agent system built upon the dynamic structured knowledge flow, capable of generating structured plans and dynamically refining them during execution phase to enhance performance. \item We evaluate FlowSearch on the general AI assistant benchmark GAIA and the multi-disciplinary scientific benchmarks HLE, GPQA and TRQA, demonstrating state-of-the-art results. \end{itemize}